-- Meanwhile, heat 1 Tbsp canola oil in a pan over medium-high heat.
+- Crisp up the prosciutto.
+Meanwhile, heat 1 Tbsp canola oil in a pan over medium-high heat.
 When hot, add prosciutto and cook, stirring often until crispy, about 3-4 minutes.
 Transfer prosciutto to a paper towel-lined plate.

-- In the same pan, add remaining 1 Tbsp canola oil and turn heat to high.
+- Fry the sage leaves.
+In the same pan, add remaining 1 Tbsp canola oil and turn heat to high.
 Add sage leaves and cook for about 30 seconds, just until they stop popping in the oil.
 Immediately transfer to a paper towel-lined plate or bowl.

-- Top each baked brie phyllo cup with a piece of crispy prosciutto and a fried sage leaf.
+- Assemble, then serve.
+Top each baked brie phyllo cup with a piece of crispy prosciutto and a fried sage leaf.
 Drizzle cups with balsamic.
 Serve immediately or at room temperature.